 - Places of Historical Interest

-£120 per room per night, based on two sharing, including breakfast.
+Prices per room per night, based on two sharing including breakfast

 Firstly this is our home and not a hotel, which means hotel rules do not apply.
 We ask you to treat our home as you would expect any guest to treat yours.
 Please adhere to check in and out within the times specified under the ‘Book’ section on the website.
 If you are running late please do give us a call so we know when to expect you.
 After 10.30pm we are likely to be in bed and the house locked for the night as there is no 24hr access.
 If you are likely to be coming come back from dinner, a wedding, or a party in the evening please let us know beforehand and we can arrange to leave a key out for you.